CircleCI-Archived/api-preview-docs/docs/breaking.md

 The relevant HTTP 5xx status codes will be used in the situation where a server error occurs.
 The return body will contain a message explaining the error.
 For example:

-- 500 Internal Server Error - responds with `{“message”: “Internal server error.”}`
+- 500 Internal Server Error - responds with `{"message": "Internal server error."}`
-- 503 Service Unavailable - responds with `{“message”: “Service unavailable.”}`
+- 503 Service Unavailable - responds with `{"message": "Service unavailable."}`

 ### Changes to Routes